aiven/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

-For optimal performance and reduced risk of broker interruptions when using tiered storage, it is recommended to update the client-side parameter `fetch.max.wait.ms` from its default value of 500ms to 5000ms.
+For optimal performance and reduced risk of broker interruptions when using tiered storage, it is recommended to update the client-side parameter `fetch.max.wait.ms` from its default value of 500 ms to 5000 ms.

 ## Enable tiered storage for topics via Aiven CLI